DarkGuardian641/Machine-Learning-Projects/Spam Mail Prediction/README.md

 ### Dataset Preview

-Below is a preview of the first few rows of the dataset:
+Below is a preview of the first few rows of the dataset :

 | Category | Message |
 |:--------:|:--------|